Quick Start Guide

 1. Insights

-- Overview of anomaly detection
+- Overview of anomaly detection.

-- Quality monitoring metrics
+- Quality monitoring metrics.

-- Filterable by source, tags, dates
+- Filterable by source, tags, and dates.

 2. Activity

-- Operation history and status
+- Operation history and status.

-- Data volume heatmaps
+- Data volume heatmaps.

-- Anomaly tracking
+- Anomaly tracking.

 3. Profiles